 Jews from Sobibor Death Camp arrived at Dorohucza on June 4, 1943.
 Three Dutch Jews -- Joop

-Wins, Leo de Vries, and Jules Schelvis were allowed to leave Dorohucza on June 13, 1943 -- were
+Wins, Leo de Vries, and Jules Schelvis -- were allowed to leave Dorohucza on June 13, 1943.
+They

-sent to Lublin and then later deported to Radom where they served as typists.
+were dispatched to Lublin and then later deported to Radom, where they served as typists for the Nazis.

 The Dorohucza labor camp consisted of three approximately equally large barracks, which were

-barrack for S.S. personnel.
-This barrack was flanked left by a barrack for the Ukrainian guards and
+for S.S. personnel.
+This barrack was flanked left by a barrack for the Ukrainian guards and right by the

-right by the kitchen.
+kitchen.
 These three buildings were outside the fence.
-Inside this fence stood a
+Inside this fence stood a watchtower.
+The turf

 The manager of the camp was S.S.
 Underscharfuhrer Schlimm.
 (Full name is not known at this time.)